Higlix/cub3D/README.md

 // S begin South is can also be N, W or E.
 ```
 - One small thing to note.
-If you want to create your own maps you can do so in this format with the file extension ".cub".
+If you want to create your own maps you can do so in this format and with the file extension ".cub".
 ## Execution
 ```bash
 $ ./bin/cub3d config/maps/test_map01.cub